Xavier Arakkal

 Xavier Arakkal was an Indian politician from Kerala.
 He represented Paravur Assembly constituency in 5th Kerala Legislative Assembly.
 After that he was twice elected to the Indian parliament (Lok Sabha), first in 1980 and then in 1996.

 Biography

 Xavier Arakkal was born on April 16, 1935, the youngest of Manjummal Arakkal Varghese's six children.
-He studied at St. Albert's College, Ernakulam, St. Joseph's College, Thrissur and Thevara Secred Hearts College.
+He studied at St. Albert's College, Ernakulam, St. Joseph's College, Thrissur and Thevara Sacred Hearts College.
 He then studied in the United States with the help of Archbishop Joseph Attipetti of Verapuzha.
 He also held a Master of Science in International Relations degree from the University of Chicago, a master's degree from Loyola University and a law degree from the University of London.
 Xavier stayed in the US and UK till 1970 and returned to India.

 After return, Xavier worked as government pleader in Kerala High Court during 1974–77.
 He held several other positions including convenor of National Forum of Lawyers and Legal Aid and chairman of Kerala Weightlifting Association.